-Payment of principal and interest in respect of Notes will be made in accordance with the applicable rules and procedures of the Securities Settlement System, Euroclear, Clearstream, Luxembourg, SIX SIS, Monte Titoli and any other Securities Settlement System participant holding interest in the relevant Notes, and any payment made by the Issuer to the Securities Settlement System or, in the case of payments in any currency other than euro, to Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli will constitute good discharge for the Issuer.
-Upon receipt of any payment in respect of Notes, the Securities Settlement System, Euroclear, Clearstream, Luxembourg, SIX SIS, Monte Titoli and any other Securities Settlement System participant, shall immediately credit the accounts of the relevant account holders with the payment.
+Payment of principal and interest in respect of Notes will be made in accordance with the applicable rules and procedures of the Securities Settlement System, Euroclear, Clearstream, SIX SIS, Monte Titoli, Interbolsa or Euroclear France SA and any other Securities Settlement System participant holding interest in the relevant Notes, and any payment made by the Issuer to the Securities Settlement System or, in the case of payments in any currency other than euro, to Euroclear, Clearstream, SIX SIS, Monte Titoli, Interbolsa or Euroclear France SA will constitute good discharge for the Issuer.
+Upon receipt of any payment in respect of Notes, the Securities Settlement System, Euroclear, Clearstream, SIX SIS, Monte Titoli, Interbolsa or Euroclear France SA and any other Securities Settlement System participant, shall immediately credit the accounts of the relevant account holders with the payment.